andreasmhallberg/andreasmhallberg.github.io/_posts/2019-11-07-al-kitaab-dialect-transcripts.md

 tags:
   - teaching-materials
   - syrian-arabic
+excerpt: |
+    <p>I am currently teaching a course in Syrian Arabic using material from the <em>Al-Kitaab</em> textbook, 3d edition, by Brustad, Al-Batal, Mahmoud, and al-Tunsi.
+The course runs parallel with a course covering the Standard Arabic part of the same material.
+The dialectal material in this book is excellent.
+It is carefully designed to rely on vocabulary and grammar from the chapter at hand while still having an authentic feel to it and being slightly challenging.
+The material is, however, only available as videos.
+In my view, having these dialogues as text facilitates classroom discussion of the dialogues.
+I have therefore transcribed most the Syrian Arabic material, namely the longer dialect dialogue found in each chapter.
+The transcripts can be found <a href="https://github.com/andreasmhallberg/al-kitaab-dialecttexts">here</a>.</p>
 updates:
   - date: 2023-04-21
     contents: All 3ms possive pronouns now consistently ـه instead of ـو.